Cerkoryn/CIPs/CPS-Incentivize Active Delegation/README.md

 ### **Challenge 3 - SPO Decentralization**

-- K not converged on number of pools as designed (need citation)
+- Number of pools not converged on K as designed (need citation)
 - K is related to number of pools, not number of SPOs.
 - SPOs are what count for MAV, not pools.
-- More pools likely means worse network latency (need data/citation)
+- More pools likely means worse network latency (need data/citation? https://www.essentialcardano.io/article/an-analysis-of-the-research-underpinning-cardanos-scalability )

 ### **Challenge 4 - Insignificance of Pledge**